microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/14.nlp-with-dispatch/README.md

      const WEATHER_LUIS_CONFIGURATION = '<NAME>_Weather';
      ```
 **Alternately** you can configure the required services by following the steps below.

+Once updated, you need to run the `az publish ...` command presented at the end of the `msbot clone services ...` command to re-publish your bot with the changes.

 ## Manually configure required services